United States : Safety by City

-Such areas are, for example the part of town surrounding Busch Gardens, USF and University Square Mall, as well as some rough areas of East Tampa, Sulphur Springs north of Seminole Heights, and Old West Tampa west of Downtown across the river.
+Such areas are, for example, the part of town surrounding Busch Gardens, USF and University Square Mall, as well as some rough areas of East Tampa, Sulphur Springs north of Seminole Heights, and Old West Tampa west of Downtown across the river.

-Basically any neighborhood to the North of citrus Park is going to be safer, have great schools, low crime, better amenities.
+Any neighborhood to the North of citrus Park is going to be safer, have great schools, low crime, better amenities.

-There is a small part in South Tampa that has a great older neighborhoods that are established but they’re surrounded by either the city or other neighborhoods that aren’t too safe.
+There is a small part in South Tampa that has great older neighborhoods that are established but they’re surrounded by either the city or other neighborhoods that aren’t too safe.